 - Click the Advanced options link at the bottom

-On the Advanced options window, you can set the Update Channel to “Semi-Annual Channel”.
+On the Advanced options window, set the Update Channel to “Semi-Annual Channel”.
 This means that you’ll only get the feature updates once they are deemed ready for use by large companies and corporations.
 Here you can also further delay the updates, by up to 365 days.
-I recommend 120 additional days delay for feature updates and 15 days for security updates.
+We recommend 120 additional days delay for feature updates and 15 days for security updates.

-By waiting a little longer to install the updates, you’ll have more assurance that the problems have been discovered and ironed out!
+By waiting a little longer to install the updates, you’ll have more assurance that any problems have been discovered and ironed out!

 (If you have Windows 10 Home, then unfortunately all you can do is pause the updates for seven days.
 Or look for a third party tool to delay or turn off the updates.)

 UPDATE: Follow this link to learn more about Windows 10 update disasters and how to regain control of your computer.